-Unless we can rely on another legal basis of Processing, Explicit Consent is usually required for Processing Special Categories of Personal Data and Criminal Convictions Data, for Automated Decision-Making and for cross border data transfers.
-Usually we will be relying on another legal basis (and not require Explicit Consent) to Process most types of Special Categories of Personal Data and Criminal Convictions Data.
+Unless we can rely on another legal basis of Processing, Explicit Consent is usually required for Processing Special Categories of Personal Data, for Automated Decision-Making and for cross border data transfers.
+Usually we will be relying on another legal basis (and not require Explicit Consent) to Process most types of Special Categories of Personal Data.
 Where Explicit Consent is required, you must issue a Privacy Notice to the Data Subject to capture Explicit Consent.

-You will need to evidence Consent captured and keep records of all Consents in accordance with Related Policies and Privacy Guidelines so that Beyond Broadway can demonstrate compliance with Consent requirements.
+You will need to evidence Consent captured and keep records of all Consents so that the Company can demonstrate compliance with Consent requirements.